chinapedia/wikipedia.abstract.en/Page/Armed_Forces_of_the_Republic_of_Kazakhstan.md

 History

-Shevron-vsrk.svgOn May 7, 1992, the President of Kazakhstan took a number of actions regarding defence.
+On May 7, 1992, the President of Kazakhstan took a number of actions regarding defence.
 He signed a decree on the 'establishment of the Armed Forces of the Republic of Kazakhstan', the transformation of the State Committee of Defence of the Republic of Kazakhstan into the Ministry of Defence, on the attribution of Sagadat Nurmagambetov the military rank of Colonel General, and the appointment of General-Colonel Sagadat Nurmagambetov as Defence Minister of Kazakhstan.
 Mukhtar Altynbayev served as the Minister of Defence twice, most recently from December 2001 to 10 January 2007.

 On June 30, 1992, the Soviet Armed Forces' Turkestan Military District disbanded, following the collapse of the Soviet Union.
 The most powerful grouping of forces from the Turkestan Military District then became the core of Kazakhstan's new military.
 Kazakhstan acquired all the units of the 40th Army (the former 32nd Army) and part of the 17th Army Corps, including 6 land force divisions, storage bases, the 14th and 35th air-landing brigades, 2 rocket brigades, 2 artillery regiments and a large amount of equipment which had been withdrawn from over the Urals after the signing of the Treaty on Conventional Armed Forces in Europe.